tuomashatakka/panel-boss/README.md

 # Panel BOSS

-*Be the boss of your (i)DE - drag n' drop them panels like you had never dnd'd before*
+*Be the boss of your (i)DE - resize any panel to any size at any time*

-This package makes what Atom.io should have included in its core: an ability to reorder the panels to one's heart's content.
+Resize and reorder any panel in Atom workspace any way you'll want to your heart's content.

+### A look into the future

+ - Possibility to reorder panels
+ - Stack and resize left and right panels vertically, and top and bottom panels horizontally

-Drag and drop any panel **literally** anywhere!
-Well not yet, but as I've had time to functionalize the sh** (`shell script`) out of this package.
+COMING SOON™ - The dnd features are coming as soon as I have time to functionalize the sh** (`shell script`) out of this package.